-Mineral resource estimates were prepared using inverse distance squared interpolation within three dimensional geological interpretations based on a nominal cutoff grade and a minimum mining width.
+Three dimensional geological interpretations, based on a nominal cut-off grade and a minimum mining width, were carried out.
+Grade was estimated into these geological domains using capped composite data, multiple search passes and an inverse distance squared grade interpolation method.
 The block model was classified into measured, indicated, and inferred confidence categories depending on the location of the block relative to the number of drillhole intersections available to estimate each block, as well as other factors affecting confidence in the estimate.